Skip to main content

 Where This Goes Next

-The server as written does one thing well: takes text, returns audio in a cloned voice.
-For SPARK, it became one node in a larger architecture — the Mac serves voice cloning over the LAN, the Pi runs a GLaDOS model locally, and espeak catches everything else.
-Three personas, three voices, graceful fallback all the way down.
+The server started as a single-voice endpoint and is now a 12-voice jukebox — all running on an 8 GB M1, all from 15-second YouTube clips.
+For SPARK, it’s one node in a larger architecture — the Mac serves voice cloning over the LAN, the Pi runs a GLaDOS model locally, and espeak catches everything else.
+Three TTS backends, twelve voice profiles, graceful fallback all the way down.

 The upgrade path is clear: a Mac with more memory, the 1.7B CustomVoice model, and the instruct parameter for emotion control.
-But the 0.6B Base model on an 8 GB M1 is already good enough to make a robot sound like a specific person instead of a microwave — and that’s the line that matters.
+But the 0.6B Base model on an 8 GB M1 is already good enough to make a robot sound like Cate Blanchett saying “FUCK YEAH” in Galadriel’s voice — and honestly, what more could you ask for.